-Students must remain on campus for lunch;

 The Healthy, Hunger-Free Kids Act of 2010 required the United States Department of Agriculture (USDA) to establish nutrition standards for all foods and beverages sold and/or served to students outside the federal reimbursable meal program throughout the school day and on the school campus.
 Through this authorization, the USDA created national competitive food regulations, known as Smart Snacks in School (SSIS) Rule, which became effective on July 1, 2014.

 Effective July 1, 2014, the USDA Smart Snacks in School Rule mandates that the School Food Authority (SFA) of any national school district ensure that foods and beverages authorized to be sold and/or served at District schools outside of the National School Breakfast, Lunch, and Supper Programs meet federal, state, local and school board nutritional standards and policies.

-To be in compliance we do not accept outside food on our campus.
+- To be in compliance CCHS does not permit outside food on our campus.

-If a student forgets their lunch they can contact the attendance office and the school cafeteria will provide them a school lunch.
+- If a student forgets lunch they can contact the attendance office and the school cafeteria will provide them a free school lunch.